michaellperry/aggregator-toy/docs/in-path-prefix-design.md

     constructor(
         private input: Step,
-        private scopePath: string[],  // NEW: where in the tree this operates private keyProperties: K[],
+        private scopeSegments: string[],  // NEW: where in the tree this operates private groupingProperties: K[],
         private arrayName: ArrayName
     ) {
-        // Register at the scope path level this.input.onAdded(this.scopePath, (path, key, immutableProps) => {
+        // Register at the scope segments level this.input.onAdded(this.scopeSegments, (keyPath, itemKey, immutableProps) => {
-            this.handleAdded(path, key, immutableProps);
+            this.handleAdded(keyPath, itemKey, immutableProps);
         });
-        this.input.onRemoved(this.scopePath, (path, key) => {
+        this.input.onRemoved(this.scopeSegments, (keyPath, itemKey) => {
-            this.handleRemoved(path, key);
+            this.handleRemoved(keyPath, itemKey);
         });
     }

-    private handleAdded(path: string[], key: string, immutableProps: ImmutableProps) {
+    private handleAdded(keyPath: string[], itemKey: string, immutableProps: ImmutableProps) {
-        // path contains the runtime context - store it for emissions this.keyToParentPath.set(key, path);
+        // keyPath contains the runtime context - store it for emissions this.itemKeyToParentKeyPath.set(itemKey, keyPath);

-        // ... extract key props, compute hash, create group if new ...
+        // ... extract grouping values, compute group key, create group if new ...

-        // Emit group at the parent path level const isNewGroup = !this.groupToKeys.has(keyHash);
+        // Emit group at the parent key path level const isNewGroup = !this.groupKeyToItemKeys.has(groupKey);
         if (isNewGroup) {
-            this.groupToKeys.set(keyHash, new Set<string>());
+            this.groupKeyToItemKeys.set(groupKey, new Set<string>());
-            // Emit with FULL path context
+            // Emit with FULL key path context this.groupAddedHandlers.forEach(handler =>
-            this.groupAddedHandlers.forEach(handler =>
-                handler(path, keyHash, keyProps)
+                handler(keyPath, groupKey, groupingValues)
             );
         }
-        this.groupToKeys.get(keyHash)!.add(key);
+        this.groupKeyToItemKeys.get(groupKey)!.add(itemKey);

-        // Emit item at parent path + group hash this.itemAddedHandlers.forEach(handler =>
+        // Emit item at parent key path + group key this.itemAddedHandlers.forEach(handler =>
-            handler([...path, keyHash], key, nonKeyProps)
+            handler([...keyPath, groupKey], itemKey, nonGroupingProps)
         );
     }